Khatybov/WP-Title-Length-Counter/readme.txt

 License:      GPL v2 or later
 License URI:  https://www.gnu.org/licenses/gpl-2.0.txt

-A very simple plugin
+A very simple plugin that:

-== Description ==

-This plugin counts the number of characters and adds the result to a post title
+- Counts the number of characters of a post title
+- Adds the number to the end of the title
+- Does nothing if the title is empty
+- Does nothing if the current page is in the admin area